stiles/survivoR2py/README.md

 ## Sources

-The data comes from the [survivoR](https://github.com/doehm/survivoR) package created by [David Ohm](https://github.com/doehm), et al. They have organized and created numerous detailed and useful datasets about the history of the show, including an episode summary, castaway listing, challenge results, and vote history.
+The data comes from the [survivoR](https://github.com/doehm/survivoR) project created by [David Ohm](https://github.com/doehm), et al. They have organized and created numerous detailed and useful datasets about the history of the show, including an episode summary, castaway listing, challenge results, and vote history.
 Transcripts come from [subslikescript](https://subslikescript.com/series/Survivor-239195) and CBS/Paramount.

 ## Processes